NNPDF/nnpdf/doc/validphys2/guide.md

 Web server
 ----------

-We are using `nginx` as a lightware and simple web server engine.
+We are using `nginx` as a lightweight and simple web server engine.
 The `nginx` initial configuration depends on the linux distribution in use.
 Usually debian packages provide a ready-to-go version where the `/etc/nginx/nginx.conf` is already set to work with server blocks